 However, residents' disappointment came from the responses from the municipal authorities.
 Responses to direct questions were either vague or non-promising.
-The residents were promised that their demands would be looked into by relevant structures and appropriate feedback be given to the community in the course of time.
-Time frames were vague and some of the promises were issues that were delegated to municipal departments that were not part of the engagement.
+The residents were promised that their demands would be looked into by relevant structures and appropriate feedback would be given to the community in the due course.
+Time frames were vague and some of the promises were delegated to municipal departments that were not part of the engagement.